elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 In summary, documentation is a contract with users of your API, who may not necessarily have access to the source code, whereas code comments are for those who interact directly with the source.
 You can learn and express different guarantees about your software by separating those two concepts.

-## Hiding internal Modules and Functions
+## Hiding internal modules and functions

 Besides the modules and functions libraries provide as part of their public interface, libraries may also implement important functionality that is not part of their API.
 While these modules and functions can be accessed, they are meant to be internal to the library and thus should not have documentation for end users.